Exeter-Diabetes/CPRD-Cohort-scripts/README.md

 ## Script overview

-The below diagram shows the R scripts used to create the final cohorts (at-diagnosis, prevalent, and treatment response).
+The below diagram shows the R scripts (in grey boxes) used to create the final cohorts (at-diagnosis, prevalent, and treatment response).

 ```mermaid
 graph TD;